-- a.
-The Conduct Council includes 10 Faculty Members appointed annually by the Faculty Council president, 10 Honor Board jurors, and all Conduct Officers. - b.
+a.
+The Conduct Council includes 10 Faculty Members appointed annually by the Faculty Council president, 10 Honor Board jurors, and all Conduct Officers.
 A Conduct Council hearing panel usually includes one Conduct Officer, one Faculty Member or administrator outside of the Division of Student Affairs, and one Student member of the Honor Board.
-The Office of Student Conduct may, in its sole discretion, modify the composition of the Conduct Council hearing panel, provided that all panel members are trained members of the Conduct Council. - The Office of Student Conduct will appoint one member of the Conduct Council hearing panel shall be appointed as Chair prior to the hearing. - The Chair shall maintain good order, recognize who is to speak, move the process along, and control the meeting.
+The Office of Student Conduct may,

+- in its sole discretion, modify the composition of the Conduct Council hearing panel, provided that all panel members are trained members of the Conduct Council. - b.
+One member of the Conduct Council hearing panel shall be appointed as Chair prior to the hearing. - c.
+The Chair shall maintain good order, recognize who is to speak, move the process along, and control the meeting.
 The Chair may excuse any participant (including an advisor) who disrupts the proceeding or otherwise fails to abide by College policy.